King James I/VI led the kingdom through a relatively peaceful era.

 Meanwhile, young King James’ childhood studies were seen to by his tutor, George Buchanan.
 Reading and writing weren’t the only things Buchanan taught him – he was adamant that the future king would be god-fearing, but as a Protestant, not a Catholic.
 Buchanan succeeded.

 James was a big believer in the divine right of kings (Dieu et mon droit) and was disdainful of Parliament.
 He even ruled without Parliament for a time, annoyed that they would not grant him the money he needed due to mismanagement of funds within his court).
 His autocratic tendencies would cause difficulties for his successors later on, resulting in the English Civil War.

-Despite his monetary problems, James was quite scholarly.
+Despite his fiscal problems, James continued to be quite scholarly and intellectual.
 He wrote poetry and prose, and it is because of this king we have the Authorised King James Bible, the English translation of the Old and New Testaments dating from 1611.